trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 Critical thinking is not a certificate you hang on the wall.
 It is a runtime process.
 It is the constant, exhausting background job of asking: "Why do I believe this?
 What if I'm wrong?
 And who is being left out of this dataset?"

 It is hard work.
 It feels unnatural.
-But as we move into an age of automated decisions and AI-generated reality, it is the only thing that keeps us—and our technology—sane.
+But as we move into an age of automated decisions and AI-generated reality, it is the only thing that keeps us — and our technology — sane.

 ---